JonoHub/JamGenie/README.md

 ## *Features*
 - Search for songs and albums manually.
 - Save your favorites with a "like" button.
-- Get AI-recommended tracks based on your favorites.
+- Get recommended tracks based on your favorites.

 ---